 Essentially, kickboxing boils down to two basic moves — punching and kicking.
 But before you do either, you need to establish a proper fighting stance.

 Stand with feet shoulder-width apart and bring your dominant leg back, slightly bending your knees.
 Bring your fists to your face, keeping them loose.
 They should only clench when you're making contact.
-Focus on throwing long, straight punches from your chin and back.

 1. Jab: With the lead hand (the one in front), punch straight out, keeping the wrist straight and turning the fist palm down as you make contact.
+Rotate your lead shoulder forward and transfer your weight to your lead foot as your arm extends.
+At the same time, keep your rear hand high by your cheek to protect your face.